brianlam38/Security-Talk-Summaries/BSidesSF 2019 - DevSecOps State of the Union.md

        * What's worked well for your organisation or team in the past that you can leverage?
 Any success stories for other vuln classes that you can leverage?

 Blue Team Truism: Wrong?
+* Historically, security has been based on the flawed assumption that we can find all the bugs => but bugs are always going to exist!
+* Tools can't find every bug.
+There will always be false negatives e.g. access control, business logic flaws, flows too complex etc.
+* Trying to find every bug will result in false positives.

+## The next trend in security?

+## Secure defaults + light-weight adoption checks to make sure we're using them + logging and monitoring for visibility.

+## Detecting (lack of) use of secure defaults is MUCH easier than trying to find bugs.